open2c/cooler/docs/cli.rst

 .. option:: -t, --table <table>

     Which table to dump.
 Choosing 'chroms' or 'bins' will cause all pixel-related options to be ignored.
-Note that dumping 'pixels' will only provide data for the upper triangle of the contact matrix.   [default: pixels]
+Note that for coolers stored in symmetric-upper mode, 'pixels' only holds the upper triangle values of the matrix.  [default: pixels]

 .. option:: -c, --columns <columns>